-I made this Christmas Semifreddo Recipe and it was delicious.
+When you are looking to make something different for dessert when entertaining family and friends, this Christmas Semifreddo Recipe is delicious.
 I knew I had to share it with you.
+Post updated: 5/20/2020

 Now that I have finished decking my halls for Christmas, I have shifted my focus to other holiday preparations like sending out my Christmas cards and preparations of the delicious kind.